LedgerProject/safepkt_paper/README.md

-# Semantics of the Rust language and borrow checker formalization by abstract interpretation
+# Termination Analysis of the Borrow Checker of Rust